Voting Rules for Accurate Democracy Legislative Systems. Fair-share Projects. Funding FS Notes.

 "As a private individual, I want a car that goes 130 miles per hour.
 As a citizen, I want a speed limit for lower pollution and safer streets."
 Ben Barber, Rutgers University

 Pollution and danger are public bads or "negative externalities", consequences of Ben's car for which he does not pay the full cost.
-The general public pays the driver's externalized costs through their taxes and impaired health.
+The public pays the driver's externalized costs through their taxes and impaired health.
 Therefore, what the public wants as individual car buyers may be different from what the same public wants as voters.

 Fair Shares Balance and Limit Group Power.

-Fair-share funding works with discretionary funds spent on projects.
+Fair-share funding works most easily with discretionary funds spent on projects.
 Many winning proposals get contributions from less than half the voters, showing that we are all, at times, members of minorities.
 The power of the majority is limited.

-Being a boss often lets a smart person act stupid: the boss can cut short an argument and win it just by threatening or ignoring an adversary.
+Being a boss often lets a smart person act stupidly: the boss can cut short an argument and win it just by threatening or ignoring an adversary.
 Being in the majority often leads a group to act stupidly for much the same reason: they can win without good reasons and thoughtful persuasion.
 Fair-share spending removes some of the cause of majority stupidity: they can no longer seize more than their share; they have to act smart or hurt themselves.

 There is no division into winners and losers, everyone gets something.
 And everyone gets their due.
 Naturally there will still be some bad decisions due to misinformed or muddled thinking.
 And the consequences will fall mostly on those who are not thinking ahead.